Reachability in Restricted Chemical Reaction Networks: Reachability in Feed-Forward CRNs

 \subsection{Feed-Forward, Single-Consuming/Single-Source}

 In this section, we establish Theorem~\ref{thm:ff-ss-nv-P} that shows the reachability problem is polynomial-time solvable for feed-forward, single-source rule sets that do not use void rules.
 We then extend this into Theorem~\ref{thm:ff-sc-na-P} to show that reachability in feed-forward, single-consuming systems without autogenesis rules is also polynomial time solvable.
-Lastly, we give Corollary~\ref{cor:ff-ss-sc-any-P} that states the reachability problem for feed-forward, 1-source, and 1-consuming rule sets is polynomial-time solvable.
+Lastly, we give Corollary~\ref{cor:ff-ss-sc-any-P} that states the reachability problem for feed-forward, single-source, and single-consuming rule sets is polynomial-time solvable.
+To achieve these results, we first introduce some machinery upon which our algorithms are based.

-We now introduce some machinery for constructing an efficient algorithm for solving reachability in the special case of feed-forward, single-source rule sets with no void rules.

 \begin{definition}[Leaf Rule.]
 A rule $R\in \Gamma$ is a \emph{leaf rule} for $\Gamma$ if the products of $R$ do not occur as reactants within any \emph{other} rule of the system $\Gamma$ (however, the products of a leaf rule may occur as reactants within the same leaf rule).
-Note that a leaf rule could also be a void rule. \end{definition}
+A leaf rule could also be a void rule. \end{definition}